phil88530/Simple-Email-Subscription/readme.txt

 3. what plugin looks like in widget demo3.png

 == Changelog ==
+= 2.0 =
+* can subscribe to only receive updates by categories
+* make the blog in obv place(first menu level) for LP blog
+* add options to adjust the look of the email that is sent out.(HTML format)
+* fixing bug of not able to customize success subscription message

 = 1.5 =
 * Added a successful message on the widget for subscription